 The Enterprise Resource Planning implementation under IPDS covers the area of Human Resource Management, Financial Accounting and Supply Chain Management system.
 The project was sanctioned on 07.02.2018 and expected to be completed within 30 months from date of sanction.

 M/s.
 KPMG Advisory Service Private Limited was appointed as the Project Management Agency (PMA) to conduct an As-Is-Study and Gap-Analysis of business processes & work flow applications, to find which activities are yet to be re-engineered and automated from the perspective of an integrated ERP solution.
 DPR for Rs.
 42.64 crore was approved vide letter dated 7.2.2018 of PFC.
 NIT & RFP were published on 27.11.2018.
 No bidders participated even after re-tendering.
 On 09.05.2019, Board decided to carry out customisation/development and implementation of ERP solution with the in-house development team under IT wing as part of partial turnkey basis execution sanctioned by PFC and supply, installation and commissioning of server, storage etc through open tender process.
-The processes towards in-house development is in progress.GoI Grant would be Rs.
+The processes towards in-house development are in progress.GoI Grant would be Rs.
 25.58 Crores (60% of the Project Cost).

 IPDS-Smart Meter Implementation